BartMassey/wordle5/README.md

 My solution is blazingly fast, solving the standard problem in about 12ms of wall clock time on my 12-core Ryzen 9 3900X desktop using `rayon` parallelism.
-The solution time is about 25ms single-threaded; use `--no-default-features` in the build for this option.
-The comment thread on this [YouTube video](https://youtu.be/Y37WiO55bxs) seems to be the source of fastest solutions right now: I'm about a factor of two faster than the best reported solution, and comparable when single-threaded.
+The solution time is about 17ms single-threaded.
+The comment thread on this [YouTube video](https://youtu.be/Y37WiO55bxs) seems to be the source of fastest solutions right now: I'm about a factor of two faster than the best reported solution, and still faster when single-threaded.

 Flamegraph profiling shows that about two-thirds of the runtime of the single-threaded version is spent in the